What Are The Chances of Getting Pregnant Soon After Giving Birth?

-- Birth Control pills: There are many different varieties of birth control pills out there.
-The effectiveness of this method of birth contol depends on your ability to take your pills consistently.
+- Birth Control pills: There are many different varieties of birth control pills available.
+The effectiveness of this method of birth control depends on your ability to take your pills consistently.
 Statistics show that 9% of women will end up getting pregnant while taking birth control pills.
 Talk to your doctor about any risks, and which one would work best for you.

 - Spermicides: There are many different spermicides available and you will need to find one that works well for you and your partner.

 - Condoms: Condoms are inexpensive and quite effective.
 There are both female and male varieties of condoms available.

 - Natural method: This is where you determine your cycles via charting and only have sex on the days when you are not fertile.